 However, we can learn from the success of organizations and brand managers who are able to keep their brands consistent, even across large, distributed teams of employees and partners.
 One great example is a notable MarcomCentral client, Orlando Health, a not-for-profit healthcare organization serving over 2 million residents in 4 counties.

-Even with over 15,000 employees, vendors, and partners, this healthcare organization was able to implement a robust brand management strategy.
-They achieved this by developing brand guidelines, brand standards, asset libraries, a designer’s toolkit, copywriting guidelines, and ongoing training for vendors.
+Even with over 15,000 employees, vendors, and partners, this healthcare company was able to implement a robust brand management strategy.
+They achieved this by developing brand guidelines, brand standards, asset libraries, a design style guide, copywriting guidelines to ensure a consistent brand voice, and ongoing training for vendors.
 Read more in their in-depth case study here.

 To understand whether or not brand consistency is a challenge – or rather an opportunity – at your organization, ask yourself these five questions:

-Depending on the age and size of your organization, you likely have hundreds, if not thousands of pieces of sales and marketing materials being used.
-When was the last time you audited these materials to ensure old, out-of-date, non-compliant materials were removed from circulation?
+Depending on the age and size of your company, you likely have hundreds, if not thousands of pieces of sales and marketing materials being used.
+When was the last time you audited these materials to ensure old, out-of-date, non-compliant marketing materials were removed from circulation?

 Offer a dedicated area for brand-approved assets and resources to secure peace of mind that your brand is being represented in a consistent way.